-In the first year, students are expected to develop their ability to observe and accurately describe children's behavior in school, identify individual differences in learning and behavior, and begin to develop a sense of the range of normal and atypical behavior for children of different ages.
-Students will also be able to identify and describe the effects of environment, peers and various adult-child relationships on children's behavior.
+In years two through five, students take seminars and have accompanying practicum/internship placements to build competencies in the areas of assessment, consultation and interprofessional skills, and intervention.
+They develop a sense of the range of normal and atypical behavior for children of different ages and are able to identify and describe the effects of environment, peers and various adult-child relationships on children's behavior.
 Students will be able to formulate and state hypotheses to explain children's behavior within a particular context.
 In the second year, students are expected to learn how to integrate testing data, interview material and observations to develop, test, and reformulate hypotheses about children's behavior or learning.
-Students also gain skills necessary to develop hypotheses to explain intrapersonal, interpersonal and system dynamics that affect the attitudes and actions of students, teachers, parents, and administrators.
+Students also gain skills necessary to engage in consultation with teachers and other professionals, with the goal of understanding challenges and developing hypotheses to explain intrapersonal, interpersonal and system dynamics.
+Students also learn how to implement interventions, monitor progress and adjust as needed, and evaluate the effectiveness of intervention programs.

-In the third and fourth years, students are expected to be able to discuss clinical issues evident in children's behavior within one or more theoretical frameworks, identifying significant themes and identifying relevant interventions and treatment approaches.
-Finally, in the fifth year students are expected to have integrated skills they have acquired over the previous four years.
+In the third and fourth years, students are expected to apply their assessment, consultation and intervention skills in clinic and community-based settings where they complete practicum placements.
+They have the knowledge of clinical issues and understand typical and atypical functioning from one or more theoretical frameworks.
+They are able to identify significant themes and participate in the development and implementation of relevant interventions and treatment approaches.
+Finally, in the fifth year students are expected to have integrated skills they have acquired over the previous four years and apply them successfully during the full time Internship.
 They are able to develop recommendations based on interpretations of all available data, and demonstrate that they have carefully considered the relevant characteristics of the systems and individuals who will be instrumental in carrying them out.